First, a permalink is the direct address for a page or post on your website. It is the ‘permanent link’ to a specific piece of content on your site.

 When you first set up your installation of WordPress the permalink structure is set to Day and name.
 This will look as the example in the graphic – http://yoursite.com

-I prefer to use simply Post Name – http://yoursite.com/sample-post/ in other words, the link to your article will be your website url followed by a slash and the title of your post/page with the spaces between the words replaced with dashes (the post/page slug).
+I prefer to use simply Post Name – http://yoursite.com/sample-post/ in other words, the link to your article will be your website url followed by a slash and the title of your post/page with the spaces between the words replaced with dashes (this is referred to as the post/page slug).

 This latter setting seems to be preferred for search engine purposes and for ease of use of your website visitors.